pandas-dev/pandas/doc/source/user_guide/10min.rst

 Missing data
 ------------

-pandas primarily uses the value ``np.nan`` to represent missing data.
-It is by default not included in computations.
+The number ``np.nan`` is commonly used by pandas to indicate missing data.
+It is not included in calculations by default.
 See the :ref:`Missing Data section
 <missing_data>`.

 Reindexing allows you to change/add/delete the index on a specified axis.
 This